Ma-Marcinowski/Verificational-Model/README.md

     * Preprocessing v0.1 ([1024x1024] extracts split into 4 patches instead of 16);

-    * Training dataset - CVL database subset of 1415 document images by 283 writers - 59868 image pairs (29934 positive and 29934 negative instances);
+    * Training dataset - CVL database subset of 1415 document images by 283 writers - 59868 image pairs (equal number of positive and negative instances);

     * Validation dataset - CVL database subset of 189 document images by 27 writers - 2436 image pairs (1201 positive and 1235 negative instances).